PwC accountants at center of Envelopegate won't be back to the Oscars

 Martha Ruiz and Brian Cullinan will remain partners at PwC but will no longer be on the firm's team working for the Academy, according to a source with knowledge of the matter.

 PwC, one of the world's leading accounting firms, has been working for the Academy for 83 years.
-The firm has become synonymous with the Oscars for its role ballots.
+The firm has become synonymous with the Oscars for its role managing ballots.

 On Monday, PwC took responsibility for the flub, citing "human error" and "breaches of established protocols."